What Does Frankincense Smell Like? (And 6 Perfumes)

 Deep, rich, smoky, sensual, fruity, dry, sweet, creamy, soft - Portrait of a Lady covers all the bases.
 The combination of rose and patchouli is enriched by glowing incense, creamy sandalwood, and autumnal spices.
 It is intoxicating, full-bodied, exotic, and powerful.Simply put, one of the best rose and incense fragrances ever made.
 The longevity is excellent at up to 12 hours, and the sillage is quite big.

 Portrait of a Lady is marketed for women, but it is totally unisex.
 This magical warm fragrance is best worn in fall and winter.

 Passage D'Enfer Eau de Parfum is an amber woody fragrance for women and men, but it leans more feminine.

 This fragrance is very strong as it opens with incense.
 It's got all the accords that create the effect of a cathedral style incense: myrrh, olibanum, benzoin and incense.
 Smoky, dark, strong, almost overpowering.
 The musk is also clearly there from the start to further add some warmth and depth to the incense notes.
 This is a musk based incense fragrance and really does smell like the inside of a cathedral.

 After a while, as the fragrance begins to dry down, the white flowers come to the fore.
 There's lots of white lilies and perhaps even soft little jasmine flowers.
 It's sweet and innocent and very powdery.

 A complex fragrance, Passage D'Enfer can be worn all year round, but it is particularly suited to cooler fall days.
 The longevity is moderate to strong, and the sillage is intimate.

 Frequently Asked Questions

-Aside from religious and spiritual applications, in aromatherapy frankincense essential oil is believed to reduce anxiety as well as stimulate the immune and respiratory systems.
+Aside from religious rituals and spiritual applications, in aromatherapy frankincense essential oil is believed to reduce anxiety as well as stimulate the immune and respiratory systems.